tonysebion/medallion-foundry/CONTRIBUTING.md

-# Contributing to Bronze-Foundry
+# Contributing to medallion-foundry

-Thank you for considering contributing to Bronze-Foundry!
+Thank you for considering contributing to medallion-foundry!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents